Davidg384/Vimrc/README.md

 * golden-ratio

 # How do I get this?

+* Install vim.

+* Create .vim directory

+`mkdir ~/.vim`

+* Create bundle directory inside of .vim

+`mkdir ~/.vim/bundle`

-Install vim and Vundle plugin manager.
+* Install (Vundle plugin manager)[https://github.com/VundleVim/Vundle.vim].

+* Create .vimrc in home directory

-Create ~/.vimrc and copy contents of .vimrc into your .vimrc
+`touch ~/.vimrc` and copy contents of my .vimrc into your .vimrc

+* Ctrl-c to copy, Ctrl-Shift-v to paste using vim.

+* Save and Exit

+`:wq`

-Open vim and run the command
+* Open vim and run the command

-* :PluginInstall

-move

-* ~/.vim/bundle/vim-colorschemes/colors to ~/.vim to for colorschemes.
+`:PluginInstall`

+* To get colorschemes to work, run this in terminal

+`mv ~/.vim/bundle/vim-colorschemes/colors ~/.vim`

-Make sure proper linters are installed for ALE plugin to work for your desired programming languages.
+* Make sure proper linters are installed for ALE plugin to work for your desired programming languages.

 # Key Bindings